 - Is your business growing at the rate you would like it to?

-- Are there opportunities to streamline or optimize processes?
+- Are there opportunities to streamline or optimise processes?

 - Are you ready to take on more business but don’t have the right systems in place?